bfritscher/typesense-dashboard/README.md

 Use https://bfritscher.github.io/typesense-dashboard/ or build and install on your own server

+#### Limitation
+When using in your browser from an https adresse your server must also be behind SSL.
+Or you will get a MixedContent Network Error.
+(You might allow mix content in your browser, but this is not recommended).

 #### Docker

 self-host this dashboard with docker* (web version has some limitations import/export size of files)